-Because of the possible health and social harm they can bring, taking SSRIs like Prozac has been considered a public health issue.
-It’s essential to understand how SSRIs affect the mind and the body, especially in the long-term.
+Because of the possible health and social harm they can bring, taking SSRIs has been considered a public health issue.
+It’s essential to understand how SSRIs affect the mind and the body, especially in the long term.

-Dr. Ben Weinstein, a psychiatry professor at Baylor College of Medicine, states that there are lots of controversy in the global medical community about SSRIs’ long-term effects due to them being overused or overprescribed.
-Though this doesn’t mean doctors shouldn’t prescribe them at all, it’s important to take their long-term effects more seriously.
+Dr. Ben Weinstein, a psychiatry professor at Baylor College of Medicine, states that there is lots of controversy in the global medical community about SSRIs’ long-term effects due to them being overused or overprescribed.
+Though this doesn’t mean doctors shouldn’t prescribe them, it’s essential to take their long-term effects more seriously.

-A user that takes high doses of Prozac in an extended period could experience seizures and heart rhythm abnormalities.
-Heart problems may be due to the typical weight gain that users experience.
-A study published in the Journal of Clinical Psychiatry demonstrates that long-term SSRI users including Fluoxetine are also at risk of developing Type 2 diabetes.
+A user who takes high doses of the medication for an extended period could experience seizures and heart rhythm abnormalities.
+Fluoxetine side effects connected to heart problems may be due to the typical weight gain that users experience.
+A study published in the Journal of Clinical Psychiatry demonstrates that long-term SSRI users, including Fluoxetine, are also at risk of developing Type 2 diabetes.
 The risk of diabetes among those aged 44 years and below is higher as compared to older adults.

-Clinical and anecdotal reports also stated that some other long-term effects of taking Prozac include an altered sense of smell, hearing, or taste, food/drug intolerances, constant pain, visual problems, burning hands and feet, and so on.
-Some of these effects are felt when a user stops taking the Fluoxetine.
+Clinical and anecdotal reports also stated that some other long-term Fluoxetine side effects include an altered sense of smell, hearing, taste, food/drug intolerances, constant pain, visual problems, burning hands, feet, etc. Some of these symptoms are felt when a user stops taking Fluoxetine.